pgiani/clean_logs/README.md

 ## Log Formatting

-You have 5 log type clear, debug, debugdata, warning, error.
+You have 5 log types: clear, debug, debugdata, warning, error.
-They all have the same great formating but each have some unique diferences.
+They all have the same great formatting but each have some unique differences.
 This is how a console.log fo this.props on a React App looks

 Example: